 Parents in Performing Arts campaign for equal opportunities and access for parents and carers working in the performing arts.

-We want to achieve sustainable change in attitudes and practices in order to attract, support and retain a more diverse and flexible workforce.
-Read our Aims and Objectives.
+The aim is to achieve sustainable change in attitudes and practices in order to attract, support and retain a more diverse and flexible workforce.

 A SHARED RESPONSIBILITY

 PIPA has brought together a new consortium of leading UK theatres and arts organisations, unprecedented both in scale and reach across the performing arts, who are committed to work together to back and support PIPA’s mission.